-Equities: Our 10-year annualized nominal forecast return for Global Equities is 7.8%, an increase from our forecast of 7.3% for the third quarter of 2023.
-The forecast increase is primarily attributable to more favorable valuations following a -3.3% decline in Global Equities in the third quarter.
-Our long-term return forecast for US Equities is somewhat lower, at 7.2%.
-Looking at the rest of the world, Developed Market Equities outside the US are forecast to return 8.9% and Emerging Market Equities are forecast to return 9.5% over the next 10 years.
+Equities: Our 10-year annualized nominal forecast return for Global Equities is 7.1%, a decrease from our forecast of 7.8% for the fourth quarter of 2023.
+The forecast decrease is primarily attributable to less favorable valuations following an 11.1% advance in Global Equities in the fourth quarter of 2023.
+Our long-term return forecast for US Equities is somewhat lower, at 6.5%.
+Looking at the rest of the world, Developed Market Equities outside the US are forecast to return 8.3% and Emerging Market Equities are forecast to return 8.9% over the next 10 years.
 Cheaper valuations, as measured by historical valuation ratios, are driving stronger expected returns for non-US Developed Market Equities versus US Equities.
-While faster expected economic growth is a positive for Emerging Market Equities versus non-US Developed Market Equities, it is partially offset by relatively less attractive valuations and income growth.
+While faster expected economic growth is a positive for Emerging Market Equities versus non-US Developed Market Equities, this effect is partially offset by relatively less attractive valuations and income growth.